 There are so many exciting opportunities for hobbies in Australia.
-I love that moving to a new country means you get to embrace the Australian culture and consider different types of hobbies to those that were available to you in your home country.
+I love that living in a new country means you get to embrace the Australian culture and consider different types of hobbies to those that were available to you in your home country.

 This post about hobbies in Australia contains affiliate links.
 The full disclaimer is in the footer.

-Here is a list of some of the most popular hobbies in Australia that you might want to try…
+Here is a list of some of the most popular hobbies in Australia and popular interests in Australia that you might want to try.

 If surfing sounds a bit too tricky, bodyboarding is a lot of fun too and it’s a great way to get more confident in the water.
 My kids absolutely love it!